DiarmuidM/charity-covid19/data/README.md

 The data sets underpinning the analysis are contained in this folder - for example, monthly statistics for Scotland are contained in a file entitled `scot-monthly-statistics-DATE.csv`.

+There are multiple files per jurisdiction, one for each month.
+Therefore, figures can be compared over time within each jurisdiction, capturing any revisions to the figures by the regulators.

 The codebook explaining what each data set contains can be found here: [ [LINK] ](./data-codebook.md)

 ## Sources